Cost of LivingUpdated May 2026

 Share:XFLRWE

-Ask any longtime Sandy Springs resident about rent prices costs and they'll tell you: this is a community where referrals carry more weight than Yelp reviews.
-The numbers back it up — rent prices here lands right near the national average — within a few percentage points of what most Americans pay.
+Ask any longtime Sandy Springs resident about rent prices and they'll tell you: this is a community where referrals carry more weight than Yelp reviews.
+The numbers back it up — rent prices here isn't cheap — expect to pay about 36% more than the national norm.
 What the numbers don't show is the local texture: mild winters save on heating, but cooling costs, hurricane insurance, and storm-proofing eat into those savings quickly.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 Typical Cost Range in Sandy Springs